input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 * Diffusion is ensured through the connection between BPs, local relays, and downstream/upstream relays
 * preventing them to operate can harm the Cardano network
 * Relay hosts connect the BP to the network,
-* Starving relay hosts prevents mithril signatures and key registration to be shared
+* Starving relay hosts prevents Mithril signatures and key registration to be shared
 * Starving a cardano-node running on a relay host would prevent or delay the diffusion of new blocks thus harming
 * Compromising relay hosts would be an extreme form of starving resources

 ### Block production
 * An incorrect mithril-signer could _starve_ the cardano-node of computing resources thus preventing it from producing and diffusing blocks in a timely manner
-* Compromising BP host would
+* Compromising BP host would harms a BP's SPO economic viability

 ### Hardening Operating System